-KSE’s plan For Ukraine to fight back against Russia’s weaponisation of gas
+KSE’s plan for Ukraine to fight back against Russia’s weaponisation of gas

 Russia's attempt to use its gas supply as a political tool against its neighbours and the European Union has backfired, tarnishing its reputation as a reliable supplier and causing energy prices around the world to spike.
-Moscow's strategy involved under-delivering gas in 2021 to pressure Europe into accepting its annexation of Ukraine, subsequently squeezing Europe's supply by demanding payment in rubles, cutting off several countries, and unilaterally closing the Yamal and Nord Stream pipelines.
+Moscow's strategy involved under-delivering gas in 2021 to put pressure on Europe into accepting its annexation of Ukraine, subsequently squeezing Europe's supply by demanding payment in rubles, cutting off several countries and unilaterally closing the Yamal and Nord Stream pipelines.

-Borys Dodonov, head of the Centre for Energy and Climate Studies at the Kyiv School of Economics (KSE), and his team published an outline of a plan to defang Russia’s control of gas that will constrain Russia’s leverage in the energy market, but also ensure that Europe gets the energy it needs.
+Borys Dodonov, head of the Centre for Energy and Climate Studies at the Kyiv School of Economics (KSE), and his team published an outline of a plan to defang Russia’s control of gas that will not only constrain Russia’s leverage in the energy market, but also ensure that Europe gets the energy it needs.

 Russia’s weaponisation of gas has had significant and immediate consequences, with gas prices soaring ten-fold from the normal price levels, causing inflation, reduced incomes and profits, and slowing down economic growth across Europe.
-In countries like Germany, heavily dependent on Russian gas as an input, there has been some serious deindustrialisation as things like chemical and fertiliser factors become loss making due to the high cost of gas and energy.
-On the flip side, Russia’s budget enjoyed record gas revenues, even as export volumes fell, which increased by 55.7% in 2022, as natural gas exports to Europe fell by 56.1%, KSE reports.
+In countries like Germany, heavily dependent on Russian gas as an input, there has been some serious de-industrialisation as things like chemical and fertiliser factors become loss-making due to the high cost of gas and energy.
+On the flip side, Russia’s budget enjoyed record gas revenues, even as export volumes fell, which increased by 55.7% in 2022, as natural gas exports to Europe dropped by 56.1%, KSE reports.

-“The Kremlin’s attempt to weaponize gas led to an extraordinary adjustment.
-Pipeline supply fell by 85% from pre-invasion levels, while the supply of ship-borne liquefied natural gas increased.
+“The Kremlin’s attempt to weaponise gas led to an extraordinary adjustment.
+Pipeline supply fell by 85% from pre-invasion levels, while the supply of ship-borne liquefied natural gas (LNG) increased.
 Europe’s gas-storage level ultimately hit a record high,” Dodonov wrote.
 “This success resulted in gas prices falling to less than twice pre-invasion average levels.
-The International Energy Agency (IEA) suggests that Europe’s efforts to reduce gas demand should be sufficient to cover a complete cut off of Russian gas next winter, even in a stress scenario.”
+The International Energy Agency (IEA) suggests that Europe’s efforts to reduce gas demand should be sufficient to cover a complete cut-off of Russian gas next winter, even in a stress scenario.”

-With gas supplies partly restored thanks to booming LNG imports the question now is to restructure the gas market in Europe for the long-term.
+With gas supplies partly restored thanks to booming LNG imports the question now is to restructure the gas market in Europe for the long term.

-Currently Europe's gas-storage levels are at record highs for this time of the year that has led gas prices to fall to less than twice pre-invasion average levels, although they remain elevated from the five-year average. (chart)
+Currently Europe's gas storage levels are at record highs for this time of the year that have led gas prices to fall to less than twice pre-invasion average levels, although they remain elevated from the five-year average. (chart)

 On April 6, the gas withdrawal season from European underground storage facilities came to an end.
 A mild winter greatly aided Europe's heating season.